Pro Sesto 1913: Notable former players

-Youth Sector
+Youth section

 Two youth teams of Pro Sesto have won the title of Champion of Italy in their respective category.

 In the 1989/1990 season, the Allievi Nazionali won the championship reserved for the youth teams of Serie C1 and Serie C2.

 In the 2007/2008 season it was the turn of the Berretti team, who won in the final against Pescara (victory 4-0 in the first leg and defeat 3-1 in the second leg) after eliminating Monza in the semifinals.

 From the 2015/2016 season, Pro Sesto youth sector includes the Scuola Calcio and Primi Calci, Pulcini, Esordienti (Regional and National Youths), Allievi (Regional and National) and Juniores.

 In Pro Sesto's youth sector played the entrepreneur Urbano Cairo and the former Formula 1 racing driver Ivan Capelli; players such as Cristian Brocchi, Francesco Parravicini, Fabio Macellari and Massimo Carrera came out of youth sector.